Why hurricanes are doing more damage: It’s not the storms. It’s us.

-Three catastrophic hurricanes made U.S. landfall within 30 days of each other last year, causing thousands of deaths and more than $250 billion in losses.
+Three catastrophic hurricanes made U.S. landfall within 30 days of each other last year, causing more than $250 billion in losses.

 By the time the winds died down and the floodwaters receded, Harvey, Irma and Maria were three of the five most destructive hurricanes in U.S. history – and 2017 was the costliest hurricane season ever.